kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/20190424-kubeadm-for-windows.md

 ### Test Plan

-E2e testing for kubeadm on Windows is still being planned.
+e2e testing for kubeadm on Windows will be performed using Cluster API on AWS.
-One available option is to run “kubeadm join” periodically on Azure nodes and federate the reports to test-infra/testgrid.
 The CI signal will be owned by SIG Windows.

 ### Graduation Criteria